CONTINUING EDUCATION COURSES

 PRESCRIBING AND DISPENSING OPIOIDS (4 CE)

 Each day, more than 115 people in the United States die of opioid overdose.
 Prescription pain relievers, including synthetic opioids such as Vicodin, Percocet, Percodan and Oxycontin are overprescribed by physicians and dentists, and subsequently leads to patient misuse and addiction.
 Today our nation faces an epidemic that greatly affects public health and social welfare.
-The epidemic also has financial consequences: the CDC estimates that the total economic burden of prescription opioid misuse in the United States exceeds $78.5 billion a year.
-In this state mandatory course, we will review the history of opioids development and the most commonly used techniques of pain management, including local anesthetics used in dentistry.
+The CDC estimates that the total economic burden of prescription opioid misuse in the United States exceeds $78.5 billion a year.
+In this state mandatory course, we will review the most commonly used techniques of pain management, including local anesthetics used in dentistry.
 It will encompass the new state regulations and guide you in implementing them into your practice.

 Five children die every day as a result of child abuse.
 Child abuse or maltreatment consists of all forms of physical, emotional, sexual abuse, including neglect and exploitation.
 As dental and medical professionals, we have a responsibility to report any indicators or signs of child abuse.
 In order to properly comply with the legal mandate for all health professionals to report suspected cases of child maltreatment, healthcare professionals must be aware of their responsibilities.
 The importance of an early recognition is crucial to effective intervention.
 All members of the healthcare team have a unique opportunity and legal obligation to assist in identifying and reporting child abuse.
 This course will fulfill the 2 hour training requirement to renew your dental license in March 2019 as well as all other Pennsylvania State Board health related licensees.